ssvassiliev/Basics_of_Computers/_episodes/03-operating_systems.md

 ### The usage share of operating systems
 For desktop and laptop computers, Windows is the most used at 69%, followed by Apple's macOS at 21%, Linux-based operating systems at 7% and ChromeOS at about 4%.

-Linux has completely dominated the supercomputer field since 2017, with all of the top 500 most powerful supercomputers in the world running a Linux distribution.
-Linux is also most used for (web) servers.
-Today, there are over 600 active Linux distros.
-The most widely used linux distributions are Ubuntu, Debian and CentOS.
+Linux has completely dominated the supercomputer field since 2017, with all of the top 500 most powerful supercomputers in the world running Linux.

 Let's briefly review each of them individually and then look at some differences between these operating systems in terms of their design, features, and user interfaces.